All times listed below are

 * * *

 Lastly, having this new technology allows us WDW faculty members to pre-record sessions, too—meaning we will actually send attendees many extra FREE classes as part of their attendance.
-In addition to getting the weekend’s 5 classes sent to you to watch over and over again, we will also send you at least 10 more FREE classes on the side:
+In addition to getting the weekend’s 10 classes sent to you to watch over and over again, we will also send you 12 more FREE classes on the side, for attending in 2022:

 - “How to Write a Damn Fine Query Letter,” taught by literary agent Carlisle Webber.

 - “Word Wizardry: Crafting a Stand-Out Voice,” taught by literary agent Kelly Peterson.

 - “The Business of How Authors Make Money,” taught by literary agent Carly Waters

 - “3 Things You Must Do Before Contacting a Literary Agent,” taught by literary agent Barb Roose.

 - “7 Marketing Tips for Authors,” taught by published author E.J.
 Wenstrom.

 - “How to Get Past Writer’s Block,” taught by literary agent Devon Halliday.

 - “Traditional vs. Independent/Self-publishing, taught by literary agent Leticia Gomez.